 New Zealand is becoming more and more popular as a migration destination.
-Migrants to New Zealand are often concerned with providing a great lifestyle for their families and security of their wealth.
+Migrants to New Zealand are often concerned with providing a great lifestyle for their families and the security of their wealth.
 It is no surprise that we are often asked whether New Zealand has nuclear power plants and whether our banks are safe.

 New Zealand has been ranked as a third best country to live in by the Human Development Report 2010.
 New Zealand is not only finding its place in the world as “a great place to live”, but also as a “tax planning destination”.
 New Zealand offers great tax planning opportunities for those wanting to migrate to NZ or those who simply wish to take advantage of New Zealand favourable tax regimes.